robertfeldt/InfoTheory.jl/README.md

   samples = [1.3 3.7 5.1 2.4]

-  # Calculate the entropy of a continuous random var from which we have samples
+  differential_entropy(samples) # calc entropy of a continuous random var from which we have samples
-  differential_entropy(samples)

 ## Limitations